UK Budget: Chancellor’s attempts to lift medium-term growth are unlikely to succeed

-Expensive childcare, especially for children under four-years old, causes many parents to pause or even give up on careers to care for their children.
+Expensive childcare, especially for children under 4-years old, causes many parents to pause or even give up on careers to care for their children.
 The chancellor has announced funding for childcare providers and greater incentives to workers to enter the profession.
-The biggest change, however, was the lowering of the 30-hours per week of free childcare to those over nine-months old (previously available for three-four year olds).
+The biggest change, however, was the lowering of the 30-hours per week of free childcare to those over 9-months old (previously available for 3-4 year olds).
 This should be welcomed but is less generous than it appears.
 First, the 30-hours per week only applies to school terms (39 of the 52), and is halved to 15-hours for parents who earn over a certain threshold.
 Moreover, the policy will not begin for several years, due to the lack of capacity in the childcare system.

 Finally, the last major announcement was the extra money promised to the defence budget, which as a share of GDP, will rise from the current 2% to 2.5% over the coming years.

 Overall, the chancellor prioritised near-term help for households that are facing high energy bills, but also made an attempt at boosting medium-term growth prospects.
 With the OBR’s forecast moving in a more favourable direction, about half of the “savings” have been spent, while the rest put aside to lower borrowing.
 Clearly, the chancellor has one eye on the next Budget, which should be the final one before the next general election.